Skip to main content

 • Buckwheat flour

 As for the topping, it doesn’t always have to be high-calorie syrup, vanilla sauce or whipped cream either.
-Chopped apple pieces or blueberries would be the healthier and lower-calorie alternative here.
+Chopped apple pieces, applesauce, or blueberries would be the healthier and lower-calorie alternative here.

-Blueberries come to a calorie content of just 42 kilocalories per 100 grams.
+Blueberries come to a calorie content of just 42 kilocalories per 100 grams (3.5 ounces).
 They also contain phytochemicals that can boost your immune system and fight inflammation.

 Different Types of Pancakes

 In different countries, there are different names for pancakes and different ways to prepare them.
-We collected several types of pancakes from different countries for you.
+We have collected several types of pancakes from different countries in this section.

 German Pancakes (Dutch Baby Pancakes)